Returns the nth ancestor directory of a given path.

 Character.
 The file or directory path to start from.
 If

-exists as a file or has a file extension, its parent directory is used as the starting point.
-Ifcheck_dir = FALSE
+check_dir = TRUEandpathexists as a file or has a file extension, its parent directory is used as the starting point.
+Ifcheck_dir = FALSE, a file path is treated as a directory name.- levels

 Integer.
 Number of parent levels to jump up.
 Must be a single, non-negative integer.